What is a customer specification, how is it drawn up and what content should be included?

 Customer Specification Definition

-In most cases, the requirements are formulated in the Customer Specification in natural language without going into the technical implementation.
-Ideally, the wording should be as general as possible and as restrictive as necessary, so that contractors can develop solutions without being too restricted in their competences.
-The technical implementation is documented by the contractor in the so-called requirements specification, performance specification or functional specification.
+Ideally, the wording in a customer specification should be as general as possible and as restrictive as necessary, so that contractors can develop solutions without being too restricted in their competences.
+Requirements are usually formulated in natural language without going into the technical implementation; this is documented by the contractor in the so-called requirements specification, performance specification or functional specification.

 Difference between Customer and Requirement Specification